sagemath/trac_to_gh/Issue 5666.md

 # Issue 5666: forming ideals in IntegerModRing_generic does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5666

 Original creator: cremona